gerald-scharitzer/mop/README.md

 There is no web user interface (WUI) to download a subdirectory of a repository.
 Repository files can be downloaded, but Mojo package files are output artifacts and thus not stored in Git repositories.

-# 🎯 Goals

-`mop install package` installs the `package` from a GitHub release as package file `package.mojopkg` or `package.📦` in the current directory.

-## Todo

-- dev scripts
-- unit tests
-- integration tests
-- doc tests
-- generate documentation
-- review license

 # 🪛 Develop

 with [Git](https://git-scm.com/book),